-Building & Deployment
+Building & Deployment#

 Get your OneJS app running in standalone builds and WebGL.

-When you build your Unity project:
+When you build your Unity project, the JSRunnerBuildProcessor runs automatically and handles everything:

-2. Locates each JSRunner's app.js.txt bundle (TextAsset)
+1. Locates each JSRunner's app.js.txt bundle and assigns it as a TextAsset

-Standalone Builds
+Standalone Builds#

-WebGL Builds
+WebGL Builds#

 WebGL works with some differences:

-• Uses browser's native requestAnimationFrame
+• Uses the browser's native requestAnimationFrame

 Build normally and deploy to a web server.

-1. Minify Your Code
+Minify Your Code#

-// esbuild.config.js
+// esbuild.config.mjs

 await esbuild.build({